Zookal/MageGoogleShoppingApiV2/Readme.md

 * option to add custom parameters to product link
 * adds Austria as target country
 * ability to set Google product category in Magento product details
+* backend product edit: auto complete to choose the category for google shopping.
+DE and EN categories names are pre-installed.

 ### Events